 Tetanus, commonly called lockjaw, is a bacterial disease that affects the nervous system.
-It is contracted through a cut or wound that becomes contaminated with tetanus bacteria.
-The bacteria can get in through deep puncture wounds or cuts like those made by nails or knives, but even a scratch provides an entryway.
-Tetanus bacteria are present worldwide and are commonly found in soil and most surfaces.
-The infection causes severe muscle spasms, leading to “locking” of the jaw, making it hard to open the mouth or swallow.
-In severe cases, tetanus infections may lead to death by suffocation.
+It is contracted through cuts or wounds that become contaminated with tetanus bacteria.
+Spores from the bacteria can get in through deep puncture wounds or cuts like those made by nails or knives, but even a scratch can provide an entryway.
+People who have crush injuries, burns, or frostbite are at risk for tetanus.
+Tetanus bacteria are present worldwide and are commonly found in soil, dust, and manure.
+The tetanus bacteria produce a toxin, which causes severe muscle spasms, leading to “locking” of the jaw, making it hard to open the mouth or swallow.
+In severe cases, tetanus infections can lead to death by suffocation.

-Tetanus is the only vaccine-preventable disease that is not transmitted from person to person.
+Tetanus is a vaccine-preventable disease that is not transmitted from person to person.

-Common first signs of tetanus are a headache and muscular stiffness in the jaw (lockjaw) followed by stiffness of the neck, difficulty swallowing, hardening of abdominal muscles, spasms, sweating, and fever.
-Symptoms usually begin around eight days after infection, but may range in onset from three days to three weeks.
+Common initial symptoms of tetanus are a headache and muscular stiffness in the jaw (lockjaw) followed by stiffness of the neck, difficulty swallowing, hardening of abdominal muscles, spasms, sweating, and fever.
+Symptoms usually begin around eight days following infection, but onset may range from three days to three weeks.

 Vaccination is the best way to prevent tetanus.
 Most people receive their first dose as infants in the form of a combined vaccine called DTaP (diphtheria-tetanus-acellular pertussis).
 Health officials now recommend that adults and adolescents receive a Tdap (tetanus-diphtheria-acellular pertussis) or Td (tetanus-diphtheria) booster vaccine every 10 years.